 In relation to dealing with an investment manager, the investment manager will have been appointed by the ACD.
-The terms of the investment manager's appointment and the scope of its authority as agent will be determined by an investment management agreement with the investment manager.
+The terms of the investment manager's appointment and the scope of its authority as agent will be determined by an investment management agreement.